-allergens that are causing your symptoms.
+It is important to avoid allergens that are causing your symptoms.
 By doing this, you may be able to reduce your allergy symptoms and manage them without medicine or with fewer medicines.

 You may need to clean your house often to get rid of dust, animal dander, or molds.
 Or you may need to stay indoors when pollen counts are high.

 For more information on how to avoid and control allergens, see Home Treatment.

-decongestants, and eyedrops.
+Taking medicines and doing other home treatments can help you manage your symptoms.
+For example, over-the-counter allergy medicines (such as antihistamines or decongestants) may help relieve some of your symptoms.
+They may come in the form of a pill, liquid, eyedrops, or nasal spray.
 Or your doctor may prescribe stronger types of these medicines.
 You can do other things at home to help your symptoms, such as cleaning your nasal passages.

 To learn more about managing your symptoms, see Medications and Home Treatment.

-Think about allergy shots
+Think about immunotherapy